dracoventions/TWCManager/docs/Software_Docker.md

    * /etc/twcmanager/config.json

+The default  ```docker-compose.yml``` file also contains a default timezone Environment variable, commented out.
+Some systems will not require this to be set, however if you find the graphs and schedules are operating in a different timezone to your location (such as UTC/GMT), then you can specify the TZ attribute here with the linux value for timezone definitions.
+Uncomment this line to have it take effect.

 On your first start of the TWCManager docker container, a directory on the host will be created if it does not currently exist, and the default configuration file will be copied there.
 The location of this volume is ```/etc/twcmanager```.
 If you need to edit the configuration file, run the Docker container in interactive mode (instructions below), exit with Ctrl+C and then edit the ```/etc/twcmanager/config.json``` file that was created.

 ## Starting TWCManager